Places in the Heart

 Places in the Heart is a 1984 American drama film written and directed by Robert Benton.
-Set in 1930s Texas during the Great Depression, the film stars Sally Field as a recently widowed woman who struggles to save her farm with the help of a blind lodger and a Black laborer.
+Set in 1930s Texas during the Great Depression, the film stars Sally Field as a recently widowed woman who struggles to save her farm with the help of a blind lodger and a black laborer.
 The cast also includes John Malkovich, Lindsay Crouse, Ed Harris, Amy Madigan, Danny Glover, and Terry O'Quinn.

 The film premiered at the 35th Berlin International Film Festival, where Benton won the Silver Bear for Best Director.
 Released theatrically by Tri-Star Pictures on September 21, 1984, it was both a critical and commercial success, earning $34.9 million on a $9.5 million budget.
 Places in the Heart received seven Academy Award nominations, including Best Picture, and won two: Best Actress for Field and Best Original Screenplay for Benton.
+The film won the People's Choice Award at the 9th Toronto International Film Festival.

 Plot

-In 1935, during the Great Depression, the quiet town of Waxahachie, Texas, is shaken when Sheriff Royce Spalding is accidentally shot and killed by a drunk Black teenager, Wylie, who believes his revolver is empty.
+In 1935, during the Great Depression, the quiet town of Waxahachie, Texas is shaken when Sheriff Royce Spalding is accidentally shot and killed by a drunk Black teenager, Wylie, who believes his revolver is empty.
 That same day, a white lynch mob brutally murders Wylie and drags his body through town, leaving it hanging from a tree.
 Both Royce and Wylie are buried on the same day.

 Royce's widow, Edna Spalding, is left to raise their two young children, Frank and Possum, on a struggling cotton farm.
 Her sister Margaret helps with the funeral, but Edna quickly finds herself facing financial ruin.
 The local banker, Albert Denby, tells her to sell the farm, but she refuses.

 That night, a Black drifter named Moses "Moze" Hadner arrives at Edna's door asking for work.
 He claims to know how to farm cotton and offers to help her.
 She feeds him but sends him away.
 The next morning, she finds him chopping wood in her yard.
 She feeds him again, but Moze later steals silverware and is caught.
 When the police bring him back, Edna decides not to press charges and instead hires him officially.

 Edna's troubles mount when Denby insists she take in his blind brother-in-law, Will, a bitter World War I veteran, as a boarder.
 Will resents his new situation but gradually forms a bond with Edna's children, especially after rescuing Possum during a tornado that devastates part of the town.

 Meanwhile, Margaret's marriage begins to fall apart as her husband Wayne carries on an affair with Viola Kelsey, a married schoolteacher.
 After the tornado, Margaret discovers the truth and Wayne confesses the affair, and she tells him she won't forgive him this time.